department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/mobile-experience/conversation-guide-v2.md

 - Can you tell me a little about yourself or your service history?
 - Have you used the VA website before?
-- If yes, what were you looking for?
+- If yes, what was the last thing you were doing or looking for on the site?
 - Have you ever tried to find a VA facility on the VA website on your computer or a mobile device?
 - Have you visited a VA facility for healthcare in the past couple of years?